AndrewMHenry/capstone-ag/README.md

 Repository for Capstone Team AG
 -------------------------------

 # Development Setup Instructions

 ## Step 1: Obtain Python 3

+If Python 3 is not already on your system, I would recommend searching the web for "Python 3" and your operating system.
+This should point you in the right direction for finding install instructions.

 ## Step 2: Set up a virtual environment